Protect yourself from fraud

-We are aware that a number of international students at universities in the UK have been targeted by fraudsters, pretending to work for the Home Office UK Visas and Immigration (UKVI), or for the police or another official authority in their home country.
+Be aware that a number of international students in the UK have been targeted by fraudsters, pretending to work for the Home Office UKVI, an embassy, or the police, or another official authority in their home country.

 What to look out for